BhuvanBattu/Bandit/README.md

 ## L 12 to 13

-* Create a ne directory using mkdir /tmp/bb123
+* Create a new directory using mkdir /tmp/bb123
 * Copy data.txt to bb123 using cp data.txt /tmp/bb123
 * Move to bb123 using cd /tmp/bb123
 * Use command xxd -r data.txt > temp